 Our vision is to foster a bias-free world for children with disabilities.
-Our mission is to create inclusive playgrounds and programs that unite children of all abilities.
+Our mission is to create inclusive playgrounds and educational programs that unite children of all abilities.

 Thank you for being a part of Shane’s Inspiration…for helping continue a legacy that is spreading across the world…a legacy of inclusion, laughter, and play for all children.